mongodb/specifications/source/unified-test-format/unified-test-format.md

   to have.
 The test runner MUST assert that the error does not contain any of the specified labels (e.g. using the `hasErrorLabel` method).

 - `writeErrors`: Optional document.
-A map of `writeError`s expected to be present in the error.
+The write errors expected to be present in the error.
 The `writeErrors` document contains numeric keys representing the index of the write that failed and `writeError` object values.
 The test runner MUST assert that the error contains a `writeError` for each index present in `writeErrors` and MUST assert that the `writeError`s match as root-level documents according to the rules in [Evaluating Matches](#evaluating-matches).
 The test runner MUST assert that the error does not contain any additional `writeError`s.

 - `writeConcernErrors`: Optional array of one or more objects.
 An ordered list of write concern errors expected to be present in the error.
 The test runner MUST assert that each `writeConcernError` in this list matches the